 So, you have an outside office space, but how can you keep clutter to a minimum and make the most of what might be a fairly small space?

-Store things high
+Store things high in your outdoor office

 If you are short on space, install bookcases or shelving where you can store things without taking up too much space.
 Store the things you use most often at the mid or lower levels and an office ladder can help you to reach the items you have to store up high.